isomerpages/moe-kentridgesec/_about-krss/Departments/Mother Tongue Languages.md

 **Mother Tongue Language Fortnight (MTLFN)**:
-<br> To create an immersive environment for the learning of MTL, we designate two consecutive weeks each year for MTL Fortnight, during which a wide range of activities related to CL/ML/TL language and culture are conducted for students.
+To create an immersive environment for the learning of MTL, we designate two consecutive weeks each year for MTL Fortnight, during which a wide range of activities related to CL/ML/TL language and culture are conducted for students.

 ![Mother Tongue Language Fortnight (MTLFN)](/images/Mother%20Tongue%20Language%20Fortnight%20(MTLFN).jpg)